patMohr/GettingCleaningDataProject/CodeBook.md

 #### Section 2: Brief Description of Original Data Set
 #### Section 3.
 Structure of the Original Data
 #### Section 4.
 Units
 #### Section 5.
-Processing Required to Summarize Measures by Subject and Activity
+Transformations Required to Summarize Measures by Subject and Activity
 #### Section 6.
 Description of the Resulting Tidy Data Set

 —————————————————————————————————————————————————